matter-labs/zksync-web-era-docs/docs/api/tools/zksync-cli/README.md

 - `zksync-cli create [PROJECT_NAME]`: creates a new Hardhat project in a new folder with the given project name.
 If the project name is not provided, it creates the project in the current folder, although this requires the folder to be empty.
 The [template project can be found here](https://github.com/matter-labs/zksync-hardhat-template).

-- `zksync-cli deposit`: deposits funds from L1 (Goerli testnet) to zkSync 2.0 testnet.
+- `zksync-cli deposit`: deposits funds from L1 (Goerli testnet) to zkSync Era Testnet.
 It will ask you to provide: the recipient wallet, the amount in ETH (eg 0.1) and the private key of the wallet you're sending the funds from.

-- `zksync-cli withdraw`: withdraws funds from zkSync 2.0 to L1 (Goerli testnet).
+- `zksync-cli withdraw`: withdraws funds from zkSync Era to L1 (Goerli testnet).
 It will ask you to provide: the recipient wallet, the amount in ETH (eg 0.1) and the private key of the wallet you're sending the funds from.

 > Both deposit and withdraw might take a couple of minutes to complete.